verifio-email/verifio/ENV_GUIDE.md

 # Global Environment Variables Guide

-This guide explains how to use the global environment file (`env.global`) across all Reloop services.
+This guide explains how to use the global environment file (`env.global`) across all Verifio services.

 ## Quick Start